chsahithyareddy1999/swechainputbeautification/CONTRIBUTE .md

 JAVASCRIPT
 JavaScript is the world's most popular programming language.
 JavaScript is the programming language of the Web.
-JavaScript is easy to learn.
+JavaScript is easy to learn

-# TEAM CONTRIBUTIONS:
-1)CH.SAHITHYA REDDY- INCREASING LOGO SIZE,INTRODUCING NAVIGATION BARS(bootstrap)
-2)RAJESH RAJ-CSS CODING, NAVIGATION BARS
-3)JAHNSI -BACKGROUND IMAGE
-4)MANISHA - CHANGE TEXT AREA
-5)LASYA PRIYA-FONT STYLE AND SIZE 6)RAMPRASAD,AASHRITHA,SAMAIKYA,HARISH-GATHERING OF CODE FROM DIFFERENT DATA SOURCES